oracle-livelabs/developer/orcl-blockchain-platform/3-labs-obp-apigateway/obp-apigateway.md

   ![VCN Creation](images/3-gateway-1-4.png)

-6. Once your VCN is available, click 'Create Subnet.'
+6. Once your VCN is available, public subnet is created as part of the process

   ![Create Subnet](images/3-gateway-1-5.png)